 Imagine I could tell you a way to earn money while you’re out walking.
 Imagine, even better, I could tell you how to earn money whilst out shopping.
 Well with Job Spotter, this is a reality – so read on to find out more!

-I’ve spent the past 18 months using Job Spotter, testing out the kind of income that this nifty little app can generate and judging whether it’s a worthwhile gig for home workers.
+I’ve spent the past two years using Job Spotter, testing out the kind of income that this nifty little app can generate and judging whether it’s a worthwhile gig for home workers.
 My conclusion?
 It most certainly is!

 What is Job Spotter?

 Job Spotter by Indeed is an app that allows you to earn money by taking photographs of job vacancies.
-You can also boost your earnings by verifying job adverts that other people have photographed.
 It’s so simple to use that almost anyone can make money with Job Spotter.